JadenSmith03/First-Repo/README.md

-# First-Repo
-First repository on my coding journey!
+# Hello viewers!
+This is my first repository!